aadith-warrier/myappp/README.md

 A new Flutter project.
 This is my first Flutter App.
-In collaboration with Aditya Bhaskar.
+Contibutors: Aadith Warrier and Aditya Bhaskar.

 ## Getting Started